Carlock1609/PDXCodeGuild/Django/Example_app/notes.md

 - then initiate pip shell by py -3 -m pipenv shell
 - pip list for lsit of pip

-// HOW TO INSTALL
+// HOW TO INSTALL IN PIPENV
-- py -3 -m pip install django
+- py -3 -m pipenv install django
 -  specific version django===2.0

 // CREATE ADMIN-FOLDER